Techtonica/curriculum/github-collaboration/github-collaboration.md

 # GitHub Collaboration

 ### Projected Time
-About 1 hour
+About 1 to 1.5 hour
 - 7 minutes for video walkthrough of slides
 - 14 minutes for slides
-- ___ minutes for Independent Practice
+- 30-45 minutes for Independent Practice

 ### Prerequisite
 - Git version control lesson
 - Git code storage lesson
+- Terminal or Command Prompt

 ### Motivation
 In the industry, apps are created by teams of developers rather than individual people.
 Proper use of GitHub for collaboration minimizes code conflicts and helps teams work together.